ricedust/truckbomb-game/README.md

 ## About

-This is a chaotic, endless arcade driving game where you must multitask to survive.
+This is a chaotic, endless, arcade driving game where you must multitask to survive.
 Developed during Spring 2023 for the Game Dev Club @ SJSU.
 Good luck :)